jemmy512/book-notes/linux/linux-mem.md

 * [[PATCH v10 0/8] Buddy allocator like (or non-uniform) folio split](https://lore.kernel.org/all/20250307174001.242794-1-ziy@nvidia.com/)

+Splitting to `order-1` anonymous folios is not supported
+ * for non-file-backed folios, because `folio->_deferred_list`, which is used by partially mapped folios, is stored in subpage 2, but an order-1 folio only has subpages 0 and 1.
+ * File-backed order-1 folios are supported, since they do not use _deferred_list.

 The split process is similar to existing approach:
 1. Unmap all page mappings (split PMD mappings if exist);
 2. Split meta data like memcg, page owner, page alloc tag;